BScottHenderson/CarND-Advanced-Lane-Lines/Advanced-Lane-Lines.md

 ### Discussion

-The results of applying my code to the project video seemed to turn out OK with the exception of a few frames around the last curve (to the right) where a shadow from a tree falls across the lane just as the lane is beginning to curve.
-For about 10 frames or so the lane line finding process becomes confused and seems to end up swapping the left and right lane lines.
-I tried extracting a few frames from the input video and processed them separately and the code seemed to work in that case.
-Which leads me to believe that there may be some issue with the code in the `LaneLine.AddFrame()` function that attempts to smooth the transition from one frame to the next by averaging the most recent N lane line fits.
-More work is needed in this area.
-For now, time to move on.
+After my initial project submission there were two areas in the output video that needed addressing.
+The first was just an initialization issue with the first few frames and was easily resolved.
+The second was a problem with a few frames around the last curve (to the right) where a shadow from a tree falls across the lane just as the lane is beginning to curve.
+The lane lines became quite confused for a short bit here in the initial implementation.
+To resolve this I changed the color threshold code (see description above) and this seems to have resolved the issue for the project video (I have not tried either of the challenge videos due to lack of time).

+I have not implemented any sort of sanity checks with respect to lane curvature radii or polynomial fit coefficients or any other potential checks.
+I believe this is a necessary step for the more difficult videos and, needless to say, real world conditions.
+For now the smoothing that happens in the `LaneLine.AddFrame()` method will have to suffice.

 The values I used for the color and gradient thresholds were obtained via trial and error.
-A very little bit of trial and error and then only with reference to the very small test of test images in the "./test_images" directory.
+A very little bit of trial and error and then only with reference to the very small test of test images in the "./test_images" directory and also a few frames around the problem area discovered in the initial implementation.
 While the resulting values seemed to have worked well enough for the project video I have not tested the process against either one of the challenge videos and, in general, I feel that more effort could go into refining these values.
 Perhaps even a neural network of some type.

 Similarly with the constants (number of windows, margin size, minimum pixel size) used for finding lane line pixels.
 The default values seemed to work well enough for the project video but the real world is a complicated place.